wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.1.9.5 - 2014/09/03 =
+* Tweak - Tested fully compatible with WooCommerce 2.2 back to 2.1
+* Tweak - use wc_get_product() function instead of get_product() function when site is using WooCommerce Version 2.2
+* Tweak - Updated google font face in plugin framework.

 = 2.1.9.4 - 2014/07/03 =
 * Tweak - Updated plugins description and dashboard text for details about plugin upgrade version.